andrewsinelnikov/MERNSnippet-How-To/task19/README.md

   ![3](img/3.png) <br />

 ### Step 4
-Call a method on your router object. <br />
+Call a method on your router object.
+Method is an HTTP methods<br />